Iterative-Insights/ledger_sample/README.md

 ## Getting Started

-Follow these instructions to set up the project locally.
+Follow these instructions to set up the project on mainnet.
 This guide assumes you are using a Unix-like operating system such as Linux or macOS.

 ### Prerequisites